PheeZz/wireguard-bot/README.md

 8. #### Configure AddGuard Home</br>
    Open AddGuard Home web interface on url ```<your_server_ip>:3000```</br>
    Do the initial setup, it's very simple, just follow the instructions and create admin account</br>
-   Go to Settings -> Filters -> DNS blocklists and add some blocklists (I recommend to use add all available blocklists)</br>
+   Go to Settings -> Filters -> DNS blocklists and add some blocklists (I recommend to use add all available blocklists EXCEPT `No Google` list)</br>
 9. #### Create .service file for your bot</br>

    Path: `/etc/systemd/system/wireguard-bot.service` </br>